Finding the Best Places to Retire Since 2006!

 Is Virginia Considered Tax Friendly for Retirement?
 Somewhat

-Notes: Forest has grown by 17% within the last decade.
-Churches are plentiful, and racial diversity is minimal.
+Notes: Forest has grown 10% within the last decade.
+Churches are plentiful.
+Home prices have increased 5% since a year ago.

 Recommended as a Retirement Spot?
 Yes